Co-inventor of New Orleans 'hand grenade' cocktail dies

 NEW ORLEANS (AP) — The co-founder of a chain of bars in New Orleans' French Quarter who helped create an iconic cocktail known as the “hand grenade” has died.

-NOLA.com reports that Earl Bernhardt died Thursday at the age of 80.
-One of his daughters, Jennifer Bernhardt Scott, told the news site he was at his New Orleans home.
+Earl Bernhardt died Thursday at the age of 80 from natural causes, Bernhardt's business partner Pam Fortner said in a statement, according to news outlets.
+One of his daughters, Jennifer Bernhardt Scott, told The Times Picayune/New Orleans Advocate that he was at his New Orleans home.

-A cause of death was not disclosed, but NOLA.com said in recent years he had suffered from a series of heart problems.

 The frozen, lime green “hand grenade” is a common site along Bourbon Street.
 It's served in a tall-necked plastic container with a smiling hand grenade at its base.
 The recipe is a secret, but reportedly includes vodka, gin and melon liquor.

 Bernhardt was a morning radio personality and country music disc jockey before he got into the bar business.
-The “hand grenade" was inspired by plastic squirt guns in the shape of hand grenades that he and his business partner, Pam Fortner, found while looking for trinkets for a St. Patrick's Day parade, according to NOLA.com.
+The “hand grenade" was inspired by plastic squirt guns in the shape of hand grenades that he and Fortner found while looking for trinkets for a St. Patrick's Day parade, according to The Times Picayune/New Orleans Advocate.

 A federal trademark protected the drink's name and concept, and Bernhardt sued imitators.